CEMA Fall meeting shows conveyor industry on the rise

 Reinfried admitted that CEMA saw good numbers in June, but explained that it was too early to tell if we should expect the numbers to continue to climb and would be able to make a better assessment after gathering more information from member companies at CEMA’s Fall Meeting.

-The meeting wrapped in Chicago earlier this week, and here’s what we learned: CEMA reports showed that overall industry orders (bookings) for the first 6 months of 2010 increased 19.6% compared to the same period in 2009, with total orders of $3.46 billion.
+The meeting wrapped in Chicago last week, and here’s what we learned: CEMA reports showed that overall industry orders (bookings) for the first 6 months of 2010 increased 19.6% compared to the same period in 2009, with total orders of $3.46 billion.
 Additionally, CEMA estimates industry billed sales (shipments) of $3.09 billion in the same period.

 So with this information in hand, does Reinfried still forecast an increase of 2% to 3% for the overall North American conveyor market in 2010?
 No. He now expects an increase of 2% to 10%, based on feedback from the two-day meeting.